-8.2.
-DURING CONSTRUCTION
+8. REQUIREMENTS DURING CONSTRUCTION PERIOD

-Due to the current security situation Landowners are not comfortable when strangers come on to their properties.
-They will look for reasons to interfere with the construction process and may therefore cause delays in the process that can be very costly to Eskom and the Contractor.

-The Contractor is reminded that access shall not be continuous along the servitude and allowance must be made for the translocation of equipment around obstacles such as rivers and irrigation channels.

-No camping shall be allowed on any private property.
-If the Contractor wants to leave guards on site, it shall only be done with the written consent of the Landowners involved.

-Damage to fences, gates and other infrastructure may occur at any time.
-This will create problems with the Landowners and should be avoided as far as possible.
-All damage to be repaired immediately and to the satisfaction of the landowner.

-The use of private roads for construction purposes always leads to damage due to heavy equipment and frequent use.
-It is foreseen that the Contractor will receive many complaints in this regard, especially during the rainy season.

-8.3.
-AFTER CONSTRUCTION

-If damaged infrastructure is not repaired to the expectations of the Landowners, they may refuse to sign the release forms and even engage in litigation.
-Outstanding claims may also result in release forms not being signed by the Landowners.

-9. POSSIBLE SOLUTIONS TO THE PROBLEMS

-9.1.
-Proper liaison between Eskom, the Contractor and Landowners.
+- 1. Proper and continuous liaison between Eskom, the Contractor and Landowners to ensure everyone is informed at all times. - 2.

-9.2.
 A physical access plan along the servitude shall be compiled and the Contractor shall adhere to this plan at all times.
-Proper planning when the physical access plan is drawn up by the Environmental Control Officer in conjunction with the Contractor shall be necessary to ensure access to all tower sites.

-9.3.
-The Landowners shall be informed of the starting date of construction as well as the phases in which the construction shall take place.

-9.4.
-The Contractor must adhere to all conditions of contract including the Environmental Management Programme.

-9.5.
-Proper planning of the construction process to allow for disruptions due to rain and very wet conditions.

-9.6.
-All servitude gates on a section of the line route shall be completely installed before any construction activities are undertaken.
+Proper planning when the physical access plan is drawn up by the Environmental Control Officer in conjunction with the Contractor shall be necessary to ensure access to all tower sites. - 3.
+The Landowners shall be informed of the starting date of construction as well as the phases in which the construction shall take place. - 4.
+The Contractor must adhere to all conditions of contract including the Environmental Management Programme and landowner special conditions. - 5.
+Proper planning of the construction process to allow for disruptions due to rain and very wet conditions. - 6.
+All servitude gates on a section of the line route shall be completely installed before any construction activities are undertaken. - 7.

-9.7.
 Where existing private roads are in a bad state of repair, such roads' condition shall be documented before they are used for construction purposes.
-If necessary some repairs should be done to prevent damage to equipment and plant.

-9.8.
-All manmade structures shall be protected against damage at all times and any damage shall be rectified immediately.
+If necessary some repairs should be done to prevent damage to equipment and plant. - 8.
+All manmade structures shall be protected against damage at all times and any damage shall be rectified immediately. - 9.

-9.9.
 Rehabilitation of the servitude roads shall be done properly to ensure all Landowners sign the release forms.
-The Contractor shall ensure that all damaged areas are rehabilitated to the satisfaction of Eskom and each and every property owner and that outstanding claims are settled.

-9.10.
-Proper site management and regular monitoring of site works.

-9.11.
-Proper documentation and record keeping of all complaints and actions taken.

-9.12.
-Regular site inspections and good control over the construction process throughout the construction period.
+The Contractor shall ensure that all damaged areas are rehabilitated to the satisfaction of Eskom and each and every property owner and that outstanding claims are settled. - 10.
+Proper site management and regular monitoring of site works. - 11.
+Proper documentation and record keeping of all complaints and actions taken. - 12.
+Regular site inspections and good control over the construction process throughout the construction period. - 13.
+Appointment of an Environmental Control Officer on behalf of the Contractor to implement this EMP as well as deal with all Landowner related matters.

-9.13.
-A positive attitude towards Environmental Management by all site personnel.

-9.14.
-Appointment of a Landowner Liaison Officer on behalf of the Contractor to implement this EMP as well as deal with all Landowner related matters.

-9.15.
-Environmental Audits to be carried out during and upon completion of construction (at least two for the project).
+14. Environmental Audits to be carried out during and upon completion of construction (at least two for the project).

-9.16.
-The Contractor shall not be released from site until all Landowners have signed off the release documentation to the satisfaction of the Environmental Control Officer.
+The Contractor shall not be released from site until all Landowners have signed off the release documentation to the satisfaction of the Eskom Environmental Control Officer.

-10. TOWER SPECIFIC PROBLEM AREAS
+9. TOWER SPECIFIC PROBLEM AREAS